Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Introduction

 Furthermore, recognizing that existing parameterized gap functions are not well-suited for automated optimization procedures, we introduce a novel parametrization of the superfluid gap function specifically designed for systematic parameter space exploration.
 This new functional form provides the flexibility needed for robust optimization while maintaining physical consistency with theoretical expectations from nuclear many-body calculations.
 Furthermore, this parametrization is designed to be suitable for future implementation of machine learning techniques, providing scalability to efficiently handle large-scale parameter space searches and complex nonlinear optimization problems.

 This article is organized as follows.
-Section~\ref{Sec:Methods} introduces the microphysical inputs and stellar models used in our cooling calculations (BSk24 EoS and TOV structure, envelope treatment, and the adopted singlet gaps), presents the new energy gap parametrization and its constraints (Sec.~\ref{sf_gap_model}), and details the workflow for multi-objective TPE optimization, including the Cas~A NS dataset, radius rescaling, and implementation specifics.
-Section~\ref{Sec:Results} reports our main findings: a comparison between single- and multi-objective formulations, the mass sweep at fixed $q\simeq 0.19$, and the $q$-dependence at fixed $M=1.4\,M_\odot$, where $M_\odot$ denotes the mass of the Sun, with accompanying gap and $T_{\mathrm{c}}$ profiles and cooling-curve comparisons to the Cas~A NS data.
-Finally, Section~\ref{Sec:Conclusion} synthesizes the implications for PBF efficiency and ${}^{3}\mathrm{P}_{2}$ pairing, outlines possible limitations of the present setup, and discusses extensions to joint optimization of singlet channels and to Bayesian/Machine-Learning-based inference of microphysics and EoS parameters.
+Section~\ref{Sec:Methods} introduces the microphysical inputs and stellar models used in our cooling calculations (BSk24 EoS and TOV structure, envelope treatment, and the adopted singlet gaps), presents the new energy gap parametrization and its constraints (Sec.~\ref{sf_gap_model}), and describes the data-driven optimization framework, including the Cas~A~NS dataset, radius rescaling, and implementation details.
+Section~\ref{Sec:Results} reports our main findings: a comparison between single- and multi-objective formulations, and the $q$-dependence of the optimized gap shape at a fixed canonical neutron star mass of $M = 1.4\,M_\odot$, where $M_\odot$ denotes the mass of the Sun, with accompanying gap and $T_{\mathrm{c}}$ profiles and cooling curve comparisons to the Cas~A~NS data.
+Finally, Section~\ref{Sec:Conclusion} summarizes the implications of our exploratory analysis for the PBF efficiency and neutron ${}^{3}\mathrm{P}_{2}$ pairing, outlines possible limitations of the present fixed setup, and discusses extensions toward joint optimization of singlet channels and to Bayesian- and machine-learning-based inference of microphysical and EoS parameters.